TUDelft-CITG/MUDE/recipes.md

 - For equations, use: ``{eq}`<equation label>` ``
 - For citations, use: ``{cite:p}`<bibtex_entry>` `` for a citation between parenthesis, or ``{cite:t}`<bibtex_entry>` `` for an inline citation.

+## Code

+There are two ways main ways to include code: directly within a Markdown file or as a Jupyter notebook.
+More methods are available, but we don't include them here.
+The first option is great for including simple calculations, or generating simple figures when an image file is not practical. *More will be added later.*

+Note that if you are using a `*ipynb` file or including a code snippet in a `*.md` file, including a blank line between the text and the closing three tick marks will generate an empty code box of one line in the Jupyter Book.

 ## Notebooks

 When making notebooks for the Book, you might want to hide certain cells from the reader.
-For example, when making a JupyterQuiz, we have to execute a code cell that generates the quiz.
+For example, when including a simple figure generated from code or making a JupyterQuiz, we have to execute a code cell that generates the quiz.
 This code cell is ugly and distracting, so we do not want to render this in the final book.

 We can change how the compiler treats notebook cells by using cell tags.
 You can find a detailled explanation on cell tags [here](https://jupyterbook.org/en/stable/interactive/hiding.html?highlight=cell%20tag).
 Specifically, have a look at the sections on *hiding* cell inputs and *removing* cell inputs.